mconour/emoji-matcher/README.md

-# Emoji match game using React and Lodash
+# Emoji Matcher Game

+Used Lodash and React